 On earlier Army missions, according to Titor, he traveled seeking an IBM 5100 microcomputer to “stop the mass destruction of the Earth’s biosphere.”
 However, on his most recent 2015 trip, he admitted that he just enjoyed time travel because the future was “ordinary and boring.”
 He also left details about the inter-dimensional journey, which skeptics referred to as “batshit crazy rantings.”

 “For Titor, time travel wouldn’t be possible without these extra-dimensional spaces.
 And more importantly, the beings that inhabit them and use their powers to manipulate dimensions like ours,” continued Dr. Aldrich.
 “Titor also wrote that in one such dimension, which was to be avoided at all costs, there are deities who love to toy with humans.
 And one of their tools we know is Facebook.
 Before that there was television.
 And before that, there was radio.
 You get the picture.
 All not real.
 But now I have the data to back up what people used to call Titor’s lunatic fringe writings.”

 As for what this means for the people of this dimension, and more importantly, people who use Facebook often, Dr. Aldrich did offer this advice.

-“Just remember that there’s someone or something behind the scenes pulling the levers and pushing the buttons, so to speak,” said Dr. Aldrich whose tone suddenly became serious.
-“Next time you get into a stupid argument or see a cat meme or whatever, just remember that there’s someone or something getting a kick out of watching you freak out.”
+“Just remember that there’s someone or something behind the scenes pulling the levers and pushing the buttons, so to speak,” said Dr. Aldrich, whose tone suddenly became serious.
+“Next time you get into a stupid argument or see a cat meme or whatever, just remember that someone or something is getting a kick out of watching you freak out.”